Cal/OSHA · dir.ca.gov

 Pre-placement, before assignment to an asbestos-exposed occupation

-• Complete physical examination — emphasis on the pulmonary, cardiovascular, and gastrointestinal systems
+• Complete physical examination of all systems — emphasis on the respiratory system, cardiovascular system, and digestive tract

 • Pulmonary function tests — forced vital capacity (FVC) and forced expiratory volume in one second (FEV1)